Chooloo/koler/README.md

 ## Features
 ### Design
-One of the main parts in this app is the design.
+One of the main features of the app is the design.
-Making it intuitive and comfortable.
+Its goal it to make the app intuitive and comfortable.

 ### In Call Interface
 Our ongoing call UI makes everything easier.
-Its uses swipes and minimalistic design, making everything more beautiful, intuitive, yet still productive.
+It uses swipes and minimalistic design, making everything more beautiful, intuitive, yet still productive.

 In an incoming call, you can do the following before answering:
-* Reject and send the call an SMS
+* Reject and send the caller an SMS
 * Reject in a specified amount of seconds
 * Answer in a specified amount of seconds

 In an ongoing call you can:
-* Reject in a specified amount of seconds
+* Hang-up in a specified amount of seconds

 ### Swipes
 The app's main goal is to be more intuitive and comfortable.
-For that reason, the swipes are the main way of controlling the app, making it much smoother to use.
+For that reason, the swipes are the main way of controlling the app, resulting in a smoother user experience.
   <!-- * ### Dialer
     * __Call__            - Swipe up
     * __Delete number__   - Swipe left